Followers

 Dump Trump 'cos he's a chump (with Bohemian Trumpsody)

-Just weeks in the job and the despotic bullying began.
+Just weeks into the job the despotic bullying began.

 Trump is open about his America comes first policy and his nationalistic desires are well documented.